The Legacy Cutlets

 Instructions

 - Make the Cutlets: Pat veal cutlets dry and season both sides with Let’s Get After It Rub.
 Rest 10 minutes.
-Set up three stations: - Flour mixed with 1 tsp Let’s Get After It Rub - Beaten eggs - Breadcrumbs mixed with Pecorino Romano Dredge in flour, dip in egg, coat in breadcrumbs, and press to adhere.
-Heat ¼″ oil in a skillet over medium heat.
-Fry 2–3 minutes per side until golden and crisp.
+Set up three stations: flour (mixed with Let’s Get After It Rub), eggs, and breadcrumbs with Pecorino.
+Dredge, dip, coat, and press to adhere.
+Fry in ¼″ oil over medium heat for 2–3 minutes per side until golden.
 Drain on paper towels.

-- Cook the Ziti: Bring at least 4 to 6 quarts (1 to 1.5 gallons) of water to a boil.
-Add about 1½ to 2 tablespoons of kosher salt per gallon of water.
-Cook ziti until just shy of al dente.
+- Cook the Ziti: Bring 4–6 quarts of water to a boil.
+Salt aggressively (1½–2 tbsp per gallon).
+Cook just shy of al dente.
 Reserve ½ cup pasta water and drain.

-- Finish the Pasta: Stir cooked ziti into the sauce.
-Let it simmer 2–3 minutes so the pasta absorbs flavor.
-Add pasta water as needed to loosen.
-Finish with torn basil and grated cheese.
+- Finish the Pasta: Add ziti to sauce.
+Simmer 2–3 minutes.
+Use pasta water to loosen if needed.
+Finish with basil and cheese.

 Chef Paddy’s Tip